Chipping, Hertfordshire

-Chipping is a hamlet in the civil parish of Buckland in the East Hertfordshire district, in the county of Hertfordshire, England.
-Situated along the A10 road (which follows the course of the Roman Ermine Street), Chipping was an early, but unsuccessful attempt to create a market town at the crossing of the River Rib by Ermine Street.
+Chipping is a hamlet and former market town in the civil parish of Buckland and Chipping in the East Hertfordshire district of Hertfordshire, England.
+Situated along the A10 road, which follows the course of the Roman Ermine Street, Chipping was an early attempt at a planted town designed to support the establishment of a market at the crossing of the River Rib and Ermine Street.
+It formally held town status after being granted a royal charter by King Henry III in 1252.

-Situated in a valley, Chipping lies approximately 2 mi north of Buntingford and 6 mi south of Royston.
-Chipping is situated half a mile west of the prime meridian.
-Prior to 1750, Chipping was referred to as New Chipping, today this name is rarely used.
+Lying in a valley, Chipping is located approximately 2 mi north of Buntingford and 6 mi south of Royston.
+It is situated half a mile west of the prime meridian.
+Prior to 1750, Chipping was referred to as New Chipping, though this name is rarely used today.